BendingUnit-22/GeoLIP/README.md

 ## Instructions
 ### Train a neural network and store the trained network
+`python3 mnist_eval.py --model toy --train`

+There are 9 different choices for network structures, specified using `--model`.
 ### Load the trained network, and compute the FLC of the network
+`python3 mnist_eval.py --model toy --method sdp_dual`

+After training the network, one can load the model and choose different methods to estimate the FLC.